symphoniacloud/coffee-store-web-basic/README.md

   going through S3's web hosting, along with a bucket policy allowing this identity access to your content bucket.
 * A CloudFront distribution, using your S3 bucket as its "origin", setup with some standard TLS / SSL properties, along with your certificate and custom domain name
-* A record in Route53 to point DNS for your site's custom domain name.
+* A DNS record in Route53 for your site's custom domain name.

 This example has two resource pre-requisites - a Route53 DNS _Hosted Zone_ and an SSL / TLS certificate in AWS Certificate Manager (ACM).
 The additionally included "prereqs" template will deploy a new Route 53 zone, as well as a